ToolShedTested

 Makita 18V LXT Quick-Shift Mode Impact Driver -- In-Depth

 The Makita XDT20Z is a professional-tier tool designed for users who drive fasteners as part of their livelihood.
-The headline feature is Quick-Shift Mode, Makita's intelligent fastener control system that detects when a screw approaches full seating and automatically reduces torque and speed to prevent over-driving and cam-out.
-I've tested this feature extensively and it genuinely works -- in precision fastening applications, the Makita delivers cleaner results than drivers without this technology.
+The headline feature is Quick-Shift Mode, Makita's intelligent fastener control system that detects when a screw approaches full seating and automatically reduces torque and speed to prevent over-driving and cam-out. we've compared this feature extensively and it genuinely works -- in precision fastening applications, the Makita delivers cleaner results than drivers without this technology.

 The XDT20Z keeps the premium Makita control layout but adds a compact 4-1/2-inch head and LED light ring around the nose.
 That lighting helps reduce bit shadow in cabinets, joist bays, and low-light finish work.
 The four-speed selector gives finer control gradations than the Ryobi's simpler mode layout.